Titus Andronicus

-Titus Andronicus is a tragedy by William Shakespeare believed to have been written between 1588 and 1593, probably in collaboration with George Peele.
+The Lamentable Tragedy of Titus Andronicus, often shortened to Titus Andronicus, is a tragedy by William Shakespeare, believed to have been written between 1588 and 1593.
 It is thought to be Shakespeare's first tragedy and is often seen as his attempt to emulate the violent and bloody revenge plays of his contemporaries, which were extremely popular with audiences throughout the 16th century.

 Titus, a general in the Roman army, presents Tamora, Queen of the Goths, as a slave to the new Roman emperor, Saturninus.
 Saturninus takes her as his wife.
 From this position, Tamora vows revenge against Titus for killing her son.
-Titus and his family retaliate.
+Titus and his family retaliate, leading to a cycle of violence.

 Titus Andronicus was initially very popular, but by the later 17th century it was not well esteemed.
 The Victorian era disapproved of it, largely because of its graphic violence.
 Its reputation began to improve around the middle of the 20th century, but it is still one of Shakespeare's least respected plays.